Hand Mirror (probably England), Second half 19th century

 Our curators have highlighted 3 objects that are related to this one.

 H x W x D: 28.6 x 10.2 x 2.5 cm (11 1/4 x 4 x 1 in.)

 Cite this object as

-This object was previously on display as a part of the exhibitions Thom Browne Selects and Faster, Cheaper, Newer, More: The Revolutions of 1848.
+In addition to Plastics, this object was previously on display as part of the exhibitions Thom Browne Selects and Faster, Cheaper, Newer, More: The Revolutions of 1848.